3mdeb/news-and-ideas/blog/content/post/2020-05-06-ipxe-https.md

 ![iPXE menu](/img/pxe_menu.png)

-One can invoke Debian network installation or direct booting to diskless systems.
+You can invoke Debian network installation or direct booting to diskless systems.

-> You may also use autoboot command which will boot form the provided DHCP
+> It is also possible to use autoboot command which will boot form the provided
-> options, but this requires proper DHCP configuration providing the IP
+> DHCP options, but this requires proper DHCP configuration providing the IP
 > address, and path to the desired image to be loaded and executed.

 ## Booting with HTTPS

-As you may noticed in previous section, it is possible to boot using HTTPS (see features):
+As you noticed in previous section, it is possible to boot using HTTPS (see features):

 ```bash